Tuttotorna/OMNIA/docs/REPRODUCIBLE_RUNS.md

 result analysis from frozen JSONL files

+rebuild of all current frozen result artifacts

 This is the current minimal reproducibility surface.

 ---

-10. What is not yet part of reproducible runs
+11. What is not yet part of reproducible runs

 The following are not yet part of the current reproducible run layer: